Aravindray/Notes/How-to-Buy.md

   - LCD screen - Will it cost more?
   - Solar Charging - Will it cost more?
   - Water proof - Will it cost more?
-  - Flashlight
+  - Flashlight - Do we really need it?
-  - You should also avoid buying power banks that run on older technology such as outdated ports (i.e. micro USB) or very slow charging times.
-If you’re going to buy a new device, why not get the advantages of the new tech as well?
+  - It doesn't end there though.
+You still need to consider other factors like heat loss, resistance, and the product's degeneration over time.

 FAQ's
 - How Many mAh Do You Need To Charge Your Phone?